TraceMind Logo

 What I have is a very specific observation: I stopped re-googling things.
 That loop of "I know I read this somewhere, let me try to find it again from scratch" basically disappeared from my day.

 The mechanism is simple.
-Capture the real text.
+Capture readable text from eligible pages.
 Make it searchable by meaning, not just exact words.
-Keep everything local.
-That's what searching the actual content of visited pages means in practice.
+Keep core indexing and search local.
+That is what searching the captured content of visited pages means in practice.

 If you've felt that specific frustration of knowing you read something but being unable to retrieve it, the fix isn't better bookmarking habits.
 It's not a second brain app.
 It's not a fancier tab manager.
 It's just a search engine that actually looks at what was on the page.